 Multiple lines of evidence – all lines of relevant evidence – are consistently, wholly inconsistent with the proposal that these images represent a disease state, or any state that predicts, explains, or causes compulsive substance use.

-– There is no evidence for a general effect of use-induced neurobiological changes driving return to problem substance use (Heyman GM.
+There is no evidence for a general effect of use-induced neurobiological changes driving return to problem substance use (Heyman GM.
 Addiction and Choice: Theory and New Data.
 Frontiers in Psychiatry.
 2013;4:31)

 How to possibly explain, then, for example, that of all brains exposed to moderate to long-term use of opioids, only 8% to 12 % of brains develop the disease state?
 It’s not like a contagious, airborne disease – the exposure is direct and bathes the brain’s neurobiology no matter who or where you are.

 The disease model has no explanation for this discrepancy, genetic or other.

 Most glaringly, the brains of all humans on the planet are exposed to the biochemical changes in the brain each time food is ingested and tweaks neurotransmitters, the pleasure-reward center, and other areas of brain neurophysiology in the same ways that other mood-altering substances with potential for “addiction” do.
 Yet, despite rising rates of compulsive, harmful food use especially in the U.S., less than a majority of all individuals develop the brain disease of addiction, and this varies widely across historical time periods, environments, demographic groups, and cultures.
 A brain is a brain, is a brain.

 The brain, like all of our biology, self-regulates